Gerak Khas (Malaysian Army unit): Expansions

-Sungai Udang Camp was certified as the 'Home of the Commandos'.
+Camp Sungai Udang was certified as the 'Home of the Commandos'.
 Its achievements attracted many volunteers from other corps.
 Lieutenant Colonel Borhan bin Ahmad was the first administrator of MSSG responsible for expanding the Special Operations Forces.
 Various activities including sports and other Army activities were organised to get the SOF involved.
 Joint programs are conducted with other countries such as Britain, New Zealand, Australia and the United States to improve knowledge and to get new experience in certain aspects of SOF operations.

 In the Third Malaysia Plan and the expansion of the Armed Forces, Special Warfare Training Centre (SWTC) was established on 1 August 1976.
 The function is to fulfill the training requirements for the Special Forces Team.
 After the establishment of SWTC, the Second Regiment of Special Service was established on 1 January 1977.
 All the three units were based in Sungai Udang, Malacca.
 In 1979, SWTC was fully established with Colonel Borhan bin Ahmad as the Commandant.

 The Special Forces Directorate was established in the Ministry of Defence on 4 April 1980.
-Further to this, in January 1981, Gerak Khas Command Headquarters was established in Imphal Camp, Kuala Lumpur.
+Further to this, in January 1981, Gerak Khas Command Headquarters was established in Camp Imphal, Kuala Lumpur.
 The establishment of the Special Operations Forces group also involved other elements such as the combat support units and service support units.
 At the same time the names of the commando units were re-designated to 21st Regiment Para Commando and 22nd Regiment Para Commando.